adela1445/MyInfo/README.md

 # MyInfo

-a responsive portfolio showcasing my bio, contact page, and portfolio
+a responsive portfolio showcasing an image of myself. a little bio, contact page, and portfolio that only has placeholder images.

+All links work.